briansunter/graph/site/content/logseq/how to use gpt3 to learn kubernetes.md

 Kubernetes Services are a great way to expose your applications to the outside world.
 By creating a Service, you can specify which Pods should be exposed and the Port that should be used to access them.
 When a Service is created, Kubernetes will automatically create a DNS entry for the Service, allowing you to access the Service by its DNS name.

+{{< logseq/mark >}}write advanced guide to Kubernetes Networking: An overview of the networking features available in Kubernetes, and how you can use them to connect your applications.{{< / logseq/mark >}}

 Kubernetes networking provides a wide variety of features and capabilities to connect your applications.
 In this guide, we will cover the basics of Kubernetes networking and how you can use it to connect your applications.